Illustration for the sexual orientation test

 What is your sexual orientation?

-This sexual orientation test is based on sexuality model proposed in 1980 by Michael Storms, a psychologist at the University of Kansas.
-During his own research about the influence of erotic fantasies on human sexual preferences Storms has concluded, that bisexuals can be attracted to opposite sex partners as much as heterosexuals.
-He also concluded, that bisexuals fantasize about same-sex partners as much as lesbian and gay.
-These conclusions allowed him to say about inaccuracies in Kinsey scale and to propose his own sexuality scale - The Storms Sexuality Axis.
+This sexual orientation test is based on the sexuality model that Michael Storms, a psychologist at the University of Kansas, proposed in 1980.
+In his research on how erotic fantasies relate to sexual preferences, Storms found that bisexual people can be as attracted to opposite-sex partners as straight people are, and that they fantasize about same-sex partners as much as lesbians and gay men do.
+Those findings led him to point out limitations of the Kinsey scale and propose his own framework: the Storms Sexuality Axis.

 1. During the past 6 months, have you found yourself wanting to see a person of your sex naked?